awsdocs/amazon-glacier-developer-guide/doc_source/vault-lock-policy.md

-# Amazon Glacier Access Control with Vault Lock Policies<a name="vault-lock-policy"></a>
+# Amazon S3 Glacier Access Control with Vault Lock Policies<a name="vault-lock-policy"></a>

-An Amazon Glacier vault can have one resource\-based vault access policy and one Vault Lock policy attached to it\.
+An Amazon S3 Glacier \(Glacier\) vault can have one resource\-based vault access policy and one Vault Lock policy attached to it\.
 A *Vault Lock policy* is a vault access policy that you can lock\.
 Using a Vault Lock policy can help you enforce regulatory and compliance requirements\.
-Amazon Glacier provides a set of API operations for you to manage the Vault Lock policies, see [Locking a Vault by Using the Amazon Glacier API](vault-lock-how-to-api.md)\.
+Amazon S3 Glacier provides a set of API operations for you to manage the Vault Lock policies, see [Locking a Vault by Using the Amazon S3 Glacier API](vault-lock-how-to-api.md)\.

 As an example of a Vault Lock policy, suppose that you are required to retain archives for one year before you can delete them\.
 To implement this requirement, you can create a Vault Lock policy that denies users permissions to delete an archive until the archive has existed for one year\.
 You can test this policy before locking it down\.
 After you lock the policy, the policy becomes immutable\.
-For more information about the locking process, see [Amazon Glacier Vault Lock](vault-lock.md)\.
-If you want to manage other user permissions that can be changed, you can use the vault access policy \(see [Amazon Glacier Access Control with Vault Access Policies](vault-access-policy.md)\)\.
+For more information about the locking process, see [Amazon S3 Glacier Vault Lock](vault-lock.md)\.
+If you want to manage other user permissions that can be changed, you can use the vault access policy \(see [Amazon S3 Glacier Access Control with Vault Access Policies](vault-access-policy.md)\)\.

-You can use the Amazon Glacier API, AWS SDKs, AWS CLI, or the Amazon Glacier console to create and manage Vault Lock policies\.
-For a list of Amazon Glacier actions allowed for vault resource\-based policies, see [Amazon Glacier API Permissions: Actions, Resources, and Conditions Reference](glacier-api-permissions-ref.md)\.
+You can use the Glacier API, AWS SDKs, AWS CLI, or the Glacier console to create and manage Vault Lock policies\.
+For a list of Glacier actions allowed for vault resource\-based policies, see [Amazon S3 Glacier API Permissions: Actions, Resources, and Conditions Reference](glacier-api-permissions-ref.md)\.

 **Topics**
 + [Example 1: Deny Deletion Permissions for Archives Less Than 365 Days Old](#vault-lock-policy-example-deny-delete-archive-age)